Watercolor and photography

 CTA - Container Terminal Altenwerder

-A super-modern container terminal, perhaps the most modern in Europe.
-Definitely the pride of HHLA.
-And a superb subject for watercolorists and photographers, especially at night.
+A state-of-the-art container terminal, perhaps the most modern in all of Europe.
+Certainly the pride of HHLA.
+And a fascinating subject for watercolorists and photographers, especially at night.

 Altenwerder Container Terminal, Hamburg Hafen, ein Aquarell von Stephanie Hartstang, Atelier Südereiche